-During the first year of the project two field programs have been carried out.
-One of those involved trial deployment of gliders in Storm Bay and the other involved evaluation of an in situ nitrate sensor in a short-term deployment off the CSIRO wharf and a 3-month deployment in Storm Bay.
+During the first year of the project two field work programmes have been carried out.
+One of those involved trial deployment of gliders in Storm Bay and another was evaluation of nitrate sensor operation through the short-term deployment off the CSIRO wharf and via 3-month deployment in Storm Bay.